 Most who have visited the Eastville Library in the past probably haven’t noticed the huge garden this space provides.
-We want to transform this garden into a space for all – places to sit and relax, a childrens natural play space, an edible & sensory garden, and enough space for outdoor activities and workshops to take place (when the British summer permits!).
+This garden is a space for all – places to sit and relax, a childrens natural play space, an edible & sensory garden, and enough space for outdoor activities and workshops to take place (when the British summer permits!).

-The Old Library team would like to create an edible garden space, where people can grow, learn how to plant and harvest, and we as a community can bring the foods inside and eat and share together!
-Zoe, one of our fantastic volunteers, has been busy coming up with some designs and plans, to supplement the great ideas the Permaculture team came up with earlier in the year, so watch this space for all things growing and edible!
+Our garden includes an edible garden space, where people can grow, learn how to plant and harvest, and we as a community can bring the foods inside and eat and share together!

 Walkways and Seating